Overview

 What types of sleep disorders does the Rady Children’s Sleep Center treat?

-The Rady Children’s Sleep Center specializes in diagnosing and treating a wide range of pediatric sleep disorders, including obstructive sleep apnea, central sleep apnea, sleep terrors, behavioral sleep problems, sleep-disordered breathing, and excessive daytime sleepiness.
+The Rady Children’s Sleep Center specializes in diagnosing and treating a wide range of pediatric sleep disorders, including obstructive sleep apnea, central sleep apnea, sleep terrors, behavioral sleep problems, sleep-disordered breathing and excessive daytime sleepiness.
 Our pediatric sleep specialists provide individualized care tailored to each child’s needs.
+Children with more complex sleep-related breathing disorders may also be seen in our specialized programs, such as the Complex Sleep Apnea Program and the Positive Airway Pressure (PAP) Clinic.

 What happens during a pediatric sleep study at the Rady Children’s Sleep Center?